Sebaspallero/TamagotchiJava/README.md

 ## 📈 Future Improvements

-- 🌍 Localization: Add support for multiple languages.
+- 🌍 **Localization**: Add support for multiple languages.
-- 🎨 Graphics Upgrade: Move from ASCII art to a graphical interface using JPanel or JavaFX.
+- 🎨 **Graphics Upgrade**: Move from ASCII art to a graphical interface using JPanel or JavaFX.
-- 💾 Save/Load System: Allow players to save their Tamagotchi and return later.
+- 💾 **Save/Load System**: Allow players to save their Tamagotchi and return later.
+- 🌱 **Additional States and Behaviors**: Add more complex states and behaviors to the Tamagotchi.
+- 🏆 **Level System**: Implement a leveling system to track progress and achievements.
+- 🔀 **Random Events**: Introduce random elements to make gameplay more dynamic and unpredictable.
+- 🧩 **Mini-Games**: Add fun mini-games to keep the player engaged.
+- 🤖 **Artificial Intelligence**: Enhance the Tamagotchi's behavior with basic AI for a more immersive experience.

 ## 📬 Contact